toextendmylimits/LinkedIn/coding_questions.md

 I first identify a single candidate by eliminating people who cannot be celebrities—anyone the candidate knows is automatically disqualified.
 After one linear pass, only one person can still be a celebrity.
 Then I verify that this person knows nobody and that everyone knows them.
 If both conditions hold, they are the celebrity; otherwise, there is none

 ## 53. Maximum Subarray
-I use Kadane’s algorithm: as I scan the array, I keep the best subarray ending at each position, reset when the running sum turns negative, and track the highest sum overall.
-It runs in linear time and constant space.
+I use Kadane’s algorithm.
+As I scan the array, I keep a running total for the best subarray ending at each position.
+At every step, I choose whether to start a new subarray or continue the previous one.
+If the running total becomes negative, I reset it because it can’t help future sums.
+While doing this, I track the best overall sum.
+This gives a linear-time, constant-space solution.

 # TODO